Josh Hammond

-Josh Hammond (born July 24, 1998) is an American former football wide receiver who is an offensive assistant for the Los Angeles Chargers of the National Football League (NFL).
+Josh Hammond (born July 24, 1998) is an American former football wide receiver who is the Assistant Wide Receivers & Assistant Special Teams Coach for the Los Angeles Chargers of the National Football League (NFL).
 He played college football at Florida, and has also played for the Jacksonville Jaguars, Philadelphia Eagles, New England Patriots, Denver Broncos of the National Football League (NFL), and the DC Defenders of the United Football League (UFL).

 College career

 Hammond was a member of the Florida Gators for four seasons.
 He finished his collegiate career with 87 receptions for 1,138 yards and six touchdowns and 134 yards and two touchdowns rushing in 49 games played.